Lisa-Casey/Assessment-1/README.md

 To be successful in this position: the applicant would need to be currently employed in a similar role with their tertiary degree being FPA approved since the new regulations have come into play.
 I feel this company would rely heavily on past experience and would be needing relevant references to discuss prior work ethics, quality and general attributes of the applicant.
 Proven excellence would be a must with the chance of applicants needing to demonstrate their skills and work quality by presenting an example of an SOA task assignment or by demonstrating their ability with a client appointment.

 My current skills and qualifications: are not even close to where I need to be to be successful in such a position as I am currently only half way through completely my bachelor’s degree.
 My current position within Mortgage Broking and previous experience within working in accounting firms has enabled me to learn a lot of skills that will be useful for reaching my goals such as working directly with customers, liaising with business owners, currently obtaining objectives and goals from clients, networking and working in a team environment.
 My current role has exposed me to the Financial Planning world and I work alongside multiple planners and paraplanners and we have a successful referral basis between us.
 My working attributes is that I am hardworking, dedicated, loyal, I have great initiative practices, and excellent problem-solving skills.
 I have been described as, being level headed and a great team player with eye for detail and being emotionally available for colleagues in need of support or encouragement.

+My plan:
+My goals for the next 5 years are:
+1. Year 1 - Continue studying my bachelor degree, and continue working in the mortgage broking industry, building strong client relationships and educate them in a way that when the time comes they will trust me also in a financial planning position
+2. Year 2 – Move within my current employment from a mortgage broking role into a para-planning role
+3. Year 3 – Finish degree and graduate
+4. Year 4 – Start first professional year as financial planner under the supervision of a senior planner, learn as much as I can from the planner supervising me, enrol in extra training and courses to improve skills, i.e. life coaching, professional networking training etc
+5. Year 5 – First year as unsupervised financial planner (my ideal role)